 f.
 Any person who knowingly defrauds the administration of a drug test which is administered as a condition of any employment or continued employment not specified in subsection c. of this section is guilty of a crime of the fourth degree.

 In 2002, the New Jersey legislature prohibited the use or sale of products designed to defraud drug tests.
 Employers and correctional authorities had increasingly used these tests to detect alcohol and drug use.
 For example, employers used these tests with new hires and existing personnel.
-Additionally, correctional authorities used these tests during periods of incarceration, parole, and probation.
+Additionally, correctional authorities used these tests.
+For example, they used them during periods of incarceration, parole, and probation.

 Therefore, a market developed for the sale and distribution of products to avoid detection.
-Some examples include urine kits, detoxification products like shampoos, and other additives to evade detection of alcohol and drug use.
-Urine kits included a pouch with urine, tubing, and a heat packet to warm the sample to avoid detection.
+Some examples include urine kits and detoxification products like shampoos.
+Additionally, other examples consist of additives to evade detection of alcohol and drug use.
+Moreover, urine kits included a pouch with urine, tubing, and a heat packet to warm the sample to avoid detection.